PhilMele/M3Project/README.md

 * Register an account
 * To the root url add `admin`. (for example: http://127.0.0.1:5500/admin)

-You will be prompted to the following page, where with, for each user, their current user type in the middle column and the possibility to switch to another user type in the right column.
+You will be prompted to the admin page where for each user, `current_user` can see their user type in the middle column and the possibility to switch to another user type in the right column.

 By clicking on the other user type in the right column, the related user account will change from one type to the other.